ucdavis/endowmentreport/index.md

 ### Email Address Collection
 Given the transition to digital reports, stewardees will receive access instructions via email.
 As such we are placing a special focus in this year's preliminary listing on obtaining email addresses for stewardees.
 In the change forms on Airtable you will be prompted to add an email address for a stewardee if we do not have one in file.

-We obtained many new email addresses during this process last year, however we still do not have emails in file for hundreds of recipients.
+We obtained many new email addresses during this process last year, however we still do not have emails on file for many recipients.

 Given that the majority of donors are receiving digital reports, we are not including mailing addresses in the preliminary listing.
-If a record you are reviewing has no email addresses in file, please ensure that their mailing address in Advance is correct as that is where their printed report will be sent.
+If a record you are reviewing has no email addresses on file, please ensure that their mailing address in Advance is correct as that is where their printed report will be sent.

 ### Endowment Cleanup
 We are continuing the endowment cleanup process.
 This year, we have two new views: Donors without an RM as well as Funds without a stewardee.
+Funds without a stewardee with have –UNSTD as part of their identifier code.
 You will find a link to these funds in the Airtable [table of contents](https://airtable.com/shrVc51peJvbuc9WM){:target="\_blank"}

 Please make an effort to identify a stewardee.
 If a specific fund is not to be stewarded, please let us know why by submitting a "make a change" form and following the proper procedures.